Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 - Identifying information – The driver has to give their name, license, address, vehicle registration number, and other identifying information to the police officers at the scene.

 - Absent owner – The driver has to track down the owner of the car if they were absent from the accident when it happened.
-However, if they cannot locate the owner, then they have to leave them a note with their name, address, and vehicle registration number in a conspicuous place for the owner to find.
+If the accident involves unattended property, such as a parked car, and the property owner cannot be located, the driver must leave a note with their name, address, and vehicle registration number in a conspicuous place for the owner to find, and report the incident to law enforcement.

 - Law enforcement – The driver has to notify law enforcement of the car accident as soon as possible.